home-assistant/home-assistant.io/source/_integrations/surepetcare.markdown

 ## Initial Setup / Hints
 On initial setup, your cats won't have an in / out status.
-This is an edge case which causes the intergration to fail to load with KeyError: 'status', simply make sure all cats have a location, this can be done manually via the Sure website.
+This is an edge case which causes the integration to fail to load with KeyError: 'status', simply make sure all cats have a location, this can be done manually via the Sure website.